kiwipxl/compass-surveys/packages/web/README.md

 Builds the app for production to the `build` folder.\

-To build the project, see the root README.
+To build the whole project (client/server), see the root README.